Donald Trump picks Apprentice producer to be special envoy to UK

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Donald Trump has named the producer behind The Apprentice as his special envoy to the UK.
+Donald Trump has named the British producer behind The Apprentice reality TV series as his special envoy to the UK.

 The president-elect said Mark Burnett would bring “a unique blend of diplomatic acumen and international recognition” to the role.